Performance

 What is PVT (Performance Verification Tool)?

-Johnson Controls’ Performance Verification Tool, or PVT, is a software solution designed to assess and validate the performance of building systems and controls.
-Essentially, it ensures that the systems responsible for managing and optimizing various aspects of a building’s environment are functioning as intended.
+The Johnson Controls Performance Verification Tool (PVT) is a software solution designed to assess and validate the performance of building systems and controls.
+Its primary function is to ensure that critical building management systems—such as HVAC, lighting, and energy management—are operating efficiently and as intended.

 My Role